-- You create the logic of your scene by editing the Scene.tsx file.
+- You create the logic of your scene by editing the game.ts file.

 - You define scene properties, like the parcels it covers or owner information, in the scene.json file.

-See the development guide for simple instructions about adding content to your scene.
+See the Development guide section for instructions about adding content to your scene.

 Publish your scene